 Unless NMDL customers meet exemption requirements, the customers also owe costs established by a PG&E bankruptcy decision.

-The bill's measures help ensure that the costs and others associated with electric restructuring and the energy crisis are shared by all people on whose behalf they are incurred.
+The bill's measures help ensure that the costs associated with electric restructuring and the energy crisis are shared by all people on whose behalf they are incurred.

 The CPUC determined that all customers in the PG&E service area share the obligation, even if they receive service from another provider.
 However, the CPUC granted exemptions from some charges to NMDL consumers who meet a set of requirements.